guillaumeeb/big-data-frameworks-on-pbs/Readme.md

 ## Contact

 This project has been tested on @CNES (Centre National d'Etude Spatial -- the French Space Agency) HPC cluster.
-Feel free to open an issue to ask for a correction or even for help, I will be glad to help.
+Feel free to open an issue to ask for a correction or even for help, We will be glad to help.